rynstwrt/DZ60Arrows/README.md

 # QMKFirmwareForCode
 Love 60% keyboards that use the QMK firmware?
 Need media controls and arrow keys?
 Feel free to use my custom solution!

+## QMK-Firmware
+This is a keymap for the DZ60 PCB written in C for QMK.
+You must install QMK Firmware from [here](https://github.com/qmk/qmk_firmware) first.

 ## The Layout
 A standard 60% layout with the POK3R's arrow key functionality.
 Caps lock is now a function key, meaning you can use CAPSLOCK + I/J/K/L to move the cursor up, left, down, and right respectively.